sarashamas/docs-calendar/docs/api/provider/rest_routes/Get_routes/js_eventcalendar_getcalendars_route.md

 ---
 sidebar_label: Get /calendars
 title: Get /calendars
-description: You can learn about the Get /calendars route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the Get /calendars route in the documentation of the DHTMLX JavaScript Event Calendar library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

 # Get /calendars